tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 event Transfer(uint copyright_id, address new_owner);
 ```

-* We've also defined the three events defined in our copyright specification `Copyright`, `OpenSource`, and `Transfer`.
+* We've also defined the three events defined in our copyright specification: `Copyright`, `OpenSource`, and `Transfer`.

 ```Solidity
 modifier onlyCopyrightOwner(uint copyright_id) {